The first modern detective?

-Possibly the most successful -- and certainly the longest-running -- attempt to bring a private eye to the comics page, RIP KIRBY was written and drawn by comics legend Alex Raymond, the same artist who had already proven himself with his work on Secret Agent X-9, Jungle Jim and Flash Gordon.
+I'm not sure about that, but RIP KIRBY was certainly the most successful -- and certainly the longest-running -- attempt to bring a private eye to the comics page.
+Written and drawn by comics legend Alex Raymond, the same artist who had already proven himself with Secret Agent X-9, Jungle Jim and Flash Gordon, the strip ran for an amazing run of over fifty years, from 1946 to 1999.

 Not quite as hardboiled as the Hammett-created X-9, Rip is more the cerebral type.
 But he was also sorta cool; albeit in a geeky sort of way.
 He's a renowned scientist and freelance criminalogist, a sort of cross between "Philo Vance and Philip Marlowe," according to The Encyclopedia of American Comics.
 He's an unflappable gent, bookish in appearance, complete with glasses and a pipe.
 He possesses a superior intellect and a brilliant wit, and enjoys classical music, chess and fine brandy.